Thank you for visiting our website and showing interest in this page.

 What happens to my children during the service?

-Children are welcomed at services, at the moment we don’t have any regular children’s activities as we don’t have any regular children.
-But we would be happy to start some for you!
+Children are welcomed at services, at the moment we don’t have any regular children’s activities but we do have resources for anyone to use during the service.
+We would be happy to start some regular activities for you and your family!
 We are happy for children to join in the main service as they are able and to join in all we are doing.
 If you feel you want to take them out there is a side room that can be made available.

 Do I have to give money to the collection?